missmatsuko/matsuko.ca/src/data/blog/redesigning-an-ad-blocker-menu.md

 | ![The capital letter 'A' in a serif font.](./assets/redesigning-an-ad-blocker-menu/icon-button-letter-a.png)                                                     | Click to block remote fonts on this site                                                           | Clicking this button will permanently block remote fonts from loading on the site.                                                                                                                       |
 | ![</>](./assets/redesigning-an-ad-blocker-menu/icon-button-code-tag.png)                                                                                         | Click to disable JavaScript on this site                                                           | Clicking this button will permanently disable JavaScript on the site.                                                                                                                                    |

-## Identifying the problems
+## Reacting to the existing menu
+After understanding the existing menu, I collected my own reaction and the reactions of other users.

 ### Questions
-Studying how the menu works brought up many questions in my mind:
+Studying how the menu works brought up many questions in my mind, which I've recorded below.
+These questions are mostly left unanswered, but would ideally be further explored through testing and analytics.

 #### Is this menu necessary?

-Do most users install the ad blocker extension and leave it as-is, or do they make customizations and use its tools?
+- Do most users install the ad blocker extension and leave it as-is, or do they make customizations and use its tools?

-How many users use this menu, and how frequently do they use it?
+- How many users use this menu, and how frequently do they use it?

 #### Is all the information in the menu necessary?

-How many users are interested in the 'requests blocked' and 'domains connected' areas of the menu?
+- How many users are interested in the 'requests blocked' and 'domains connected' areas of the menu?

-Why are the figures presented in so many different ways?
+- Why are the figures presented in so many different ways?

-Should all the figures be presented in the same format?
+- Should all the figures be presented in the same format?

-Does this information belong in this menu, or does it belong in another location?
+- Does this information belong in this menu, or does it belong in another location?

 #### Is all the functionality in the menu necessary?

-Which functions do users use most?
+- Which functions do users use most?

-Are there any functions that are missing?
+- Are there any functions that are missing?

 #### Is the menu easily understood?

-Do users unstand the difference between the 2 rows of icons?
+- Do users unstand the difference between the 2 rows of icons?

-Do users understand what each icon means?
+- Do users understand what each icon means?

-Is it clear how the power button works with ctrl/cmd and clicking?
+- Is it clear how the power button works with ctrl/cmd and clicking?

 ### User feedback
 Although I did not perform formal user testing, I did receive user feedback through informal online discussions.
 Here I have grouped the feedback into themes.